python-monty/DataViz_Final_Project/README.md

 ## Sketches
-This sketch shows 3 different visualizations that display different data depending on the selections made in each.
+This sketch shows the initially planned for 3 visualizations to display different data depending on the selections made in each.
+Ultimately the third viz was dropped from the concept.
+Showing two viz's on the same screen hightlighted the difficulty of showing three without crowding the screen.
 [![image](VizFinalProjectConceptv2.png)

 Viz 1 : A line graph showing the number of attacks in each year by Industry Code.